-You can jump directly to the selected units Edit Window by pressing the right arrow key or selecting “Edit” from the Contextual menu or using the Command-I “get info” menu short cut.
+You can jump directly to the selected units Edit Window by pressing the right arrow key, selecting “Edit” from the Contextual menu or using the Command-I “get info” menu short cut.

-Control or right clicking brings up the Contextual menu for the selected Unit:
+Control or right clicking on a Unit brings up the Unit contextual menu:

 The Flags column of a List window displays some useful information and offers several shortcuts for editing.